ianrose42/MACQ_scRNAseq/README.md

 ## System requirements
 This pipeline requires the workflow language [NextFlow](https://www.nextflow.io/) and the containerization tool [Docker](https://www.docker.com/) to run.
 I won't provide installation instructions since each tools has extensive documentation. <br>

-## Docker Images
-Most of this pipeline's Docker images are available on [Docker Hub](https://hub.docker.com/).
-However, I placed the Python environment and deconvolution tools in the same Docker image, which will need to be built. <br>
-This image can be built by running the following code from this directory:

 ## Environmental Variables
 The NextFlow workflow needs it user to supply three file paths corresponding to directories on you local system:
 - `fastqDir` - the directory where the raw files are to be downloaded to